Our Favorite Austin Hotels

 The Zilker neighborhood is located three miles south of Downtown and defined by the massive Zilker Park with its green space with access to walking and biking trails.

 The best hotels in Austin are mostly focused in the downtown districts and it’s easy to find great accommodations ranging from budget to luxury.
-Popular luxury hotels in Austin include Archer Hotel, JW Marriott, and Lake Austin Spa Resort.
+Popular luxury hotels in Austin include Four Seasons, Archer Hotel, and JW Marriott.
 The Driskill was built in 1886 and is Austin’s oldest hotel.
-The Driskill is also known as the most haunted hotel in Austin.

 The best time to visit Austin are September to November or March to May, when 70s and 80s are average daytime temperatures.
 Texas summers can be intense as temperatures climb into the mid to high 90s with high humidity beginning in June and lasting through August.

 Best Places to Stay in Austin